franjohn21/rocketleague-golf/README.md

 Here are some ideas for expanding the project:

-1. **Advanced Terrain**: Add more complex terrain with hills, sand traps, and water hazards.
+1. **Advanced Physics**: Enhance the physics system for more realistic gameplay.
-2. **Multiple Courses**: Implement different golf courses with varying difficulty.
+2. **Multiple Arenas**: Implement different arenas with varying layouts and challenges.
-3. **Club Selection**: Add different club types that affect distance and trajectory.
+3. **Power-ups**: Add Rocket League-style power-ups and boosts.
-4. **Wind Effects**: Implement wind that affects ball physics.
+4. **Vehicle Customization**: Add options to customize the vehicle appearance and performance.
-5. **Improved Graphics**: Add more detailed textures and models for the course and ball.
+5. **Improved Graphics**: Add more detailed textures and models for the vehicles and arenas.
-6. **Animations**: Add player character model with swing animations.
+6. **Animations**: Add more visual feedback and effects.
-7. **Multiplayer**: Implement real-time multiplayer using WebSockets or similar technology.
+7. **Multiplayer**: Implement real-time multiplayer capabilities.
-8. **Game Persistence**: Save game state to localStorage or a database.
+8. **Game Persistence**: Save game state and high scores.
 9. **Mobile Controls**: Optimize touch controls for mobile play.
-10. **Sound Effects**: Add sound effects for swinging, ball impacts, etc.
+10. **Sound Effects**: Add immersive sound effects for gameplay actions.

 ## License